 Dischargers shall implement the following applicable BMPs for waste management:

-Sediment removed from waters of the state and riparian areas shall be transported outside of the waters of the state and riparian areas to locations where sediment cannot re-enter waters of the state and riparian areas.
-Stockpiled sediment shall be removed from waters of the state and riparian areas to an appropriate designated location by September 30 of each year.
+Sediment removed from surface waters of the state and riparian areas shall be transported outside of the surface waters of the state and riparian areas to locations where sediment cannot re-enter surface waters of the state and riparian areas.
+Stockpiled sediment shall be removed from surface waters of the state and riparian areas to an appropriate designated location by September 30 of each year.
 Disposal of sediment must be in accordance with all applicable laws and regulations.

-Downed vegetation and large woody debris not being retained on site for habitat benefit may be temporarily stockpiled within dry areas of waters of the state, provided stockpiles shall be placed only in already-disturbed areas; shall not be placed on native riparian vegetation; shall be covered and surrounded with linear sediment BMPs prior to Predicted Rain Events; and shall be removed from waters of the state by September 30 of each year.
+Downed vegetation and large woody debris not being retained on site for habitat benefit may be temporarily stockpiled within dry areas of surface waters of the state, provided stockpiles shall be placed only in already-disturbed areas; shall not be placed on native riparian vegetation; shall be covered and surrounded with linear sediment BMPs prior to any day for which the National Weather Service has predicted a 30 percent or more chance of at least 0.2-inch rain in 24 hours; and shall be removed from surface waters of the state by September 30 of each year.

 Trash or debris must be contained in waste containers if it is subject to transport from the site by wind or runoff.